SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-skills.md

 1. **Output per user preferences** â€” Use OUTPUT_FILE pattern from cmd-output-behavior.md
 2. **NO permission gates** â€” Commands execute immediately
-3. **ALWAYS use single-line evidence format** for !sk output
+3. **ALWAYS use single-line evidence format** for !skills output
 4. **ALWAYS include confidence distribution** in output
 5. **ALWAYS stop after completion pattern**
 6. **Read actual files** â€” Don't work from memory, use filesystem

-**Note:** While !sk generates output per user preferences, the skill-evidence.md file is append-only and should be updated manually by the user after reviewing the generated evidence.
+**Note:** While !skills generates output per user preferences, the skill-evidence.md file is append-only and should be updated manually by the user after reviewing the generated evidence.

 ---
 ## Completion Pattern